NVIDIA/cuda-samples/Samples/4_CUDA_Libraries/cudaNvSci/README.md

 ## Description

 This sample demonstrates CUDA-NvSciBuf/NvSciSync Interop.
-Two CPU threads import the NvSciBuf and NvSciSync into CUDA to perform two image processing algorithms on a ppm image - image rotation in 1st thread &amp;amp;amp;amp;amp;amp;amp;amp;amp;amp;amp;amp;amp; rgba to grayscale conversion of rotated image in 2nd thread.
+Two CPU threads import the NvSciBuf and NvSciSync into CUDA to perform two image processing algorithms on a ppm image - image rotation in 1st thread &amp; rgba to grayscale conversion of rotated image in 2nd thread.
 Currently only supported on Ubuntu 18.04

 ## Key Concepts